 It has been 2 years (almost to the day) since I finished the final Dune book Frank Herbert wrote.
-I consider the series as a whole to be the greatest thing ever written, and think books 5 and 6 are actually the best of the lot.
+I consider the series as a whole to among the best things ever written.
 Not surprisingly, I was interested in how the story ends.
 Written about 20 years after the release of Chapterhouse Dune, this book continues the saga, as the first half of what should have been Dune 7.

 Obviously it’s not nearly as good as the original series.
 Brian Herbert and Kevin Anderson wrote two books of about 550 pages each, based on a 30 page outline Frank Herbert left.